sambittarai/Properties-of-MRI-k-space-and-parallel-imaging-/README.md

 * By removing outermost half of the k-space we are actually decreasing the spatial resolution by half of the image while increasing the SNR.

 ## Task 4

+Our k-space is of dimension (256, 256, 2).
+The image space is reconstructed using Fourier Transform.